 The average adult needs 7.5 to 9 hours of sleep a night to function at his best, and children and teens need even more.

 Kelley goes so far as to say that an earlier start time would lead to sleep deprivation and would be akin to "torture."
 Research has also indicated that a lack of sleep affects attention and long-term memory and encourages drug and alcohol abuse.

 His research applies to adults too.
 People between the ages of 18 and 55 shouldn’t be starting the workday before 10:00 AM.
 Any earlier and staff would be inviting a host of mental and physical problems, including anxiety, high blood pressure, and diabetes into their lives.
-After 55, our natural circadian rhythm settles down and fit into the “nine-to-five lifestyle.”
-According to Kelley, people are unable to “change [their] 24-hour rhythms” and “cannot learn to get up at a certain time.”
-Our bodies are “attuned to sunlight and [we’re] not conscious of it because it reports to hypothalamus, not sight.”
+After 55, our natural circadian rhythm settles down and fit into the "nine-to-five lifestyle."
+According to Kelley, people are unable to "change 24-hour rhythms" and "cannot learn to get up at a certain time."
+Our bodies are "attuned to sunlight and not conscious of it because it reports to hypothalamus, not sight."